MahmoudTarek/stock-price-tracker/design_document.md

 - `visibility_detector` for detection of visible stocks on screen to offer subscription only to shown stocks.
 - `json_annotation` for DTOs and JSON parsing.
 - `freezed` for providing out of the box generated code that's needed, just like `copyWith`.

+## Possible improvements

+- Pull to refresh functionality in case of API failures.
+- Connectivity listener to refresh in case of network issues.